terminaldweller/cgrep/README.md

 git submodule update
 make
 ```
+`cgrep` supports LLVM 6,8, and for 9 the latest tested trunk version currently is:355787.<br/>
 The makefile assumes clang is called `clang` and llvm-config is called `llvm-config`.
 On some distros, the names might not be the same.
 In those cases use `CXX` and `LLVM_CONF` to pass the values to the makefile.<br/>

 ## Usage